 Deerfield Valley Zipline Tours | Massachusetts

 With arms outstretched, soar from tree top to tree top with a front row seat to New England’s most radiant season.
 Deerfield Valley Zipline is an award-winning three-hour adventure that has brought ziplining to the state of Massachusetts.
 Strap into a harness with your group’s knowledgeable guide and marvel at the vibrant vistas of Deerfield River Valley and the northern Berkshires.
-Canopy tours are priced as $94 per person and take place daily until November 27th.
+Canopy tours start at $79 per person and take place daily through November.

 How to get there: Consult oM’s guide to renting hybrid cars in Manhattan.